Exposing Long-Tail Safety Failures in Large Language Models through Efficient Diverse Response Sampling: Framework for Efficient Diverse Response Sampling

 To empirically validate this distinction, we compute semantic embeddings for each generated response by mean-pooling the final-layer hidden states of Llama-2-13B-Chat and project them into two dimensions using UMAP~\citep{mcinnes2018umap}.
 Figure~\ref{fig:embeddings} visualizes $1024$ responses generated for three safety-critical prompts.
 For most prompts, unsafe responses form compact clusters largely separated from safe responses, supporting the hypothesis of semantic separability\footnote{Although some overlap between unsafe and safe regions is occasionally observed in the plots, this may stem from limitations of using mean-pooled final-layer hidden states of the Llama-2-13B-Chat model as semantic embeddings.
 We hypothesize that more expressive embedding representations would yield stronger separability.} (see Appendix~\ref{app:additional_emb_plot} for additional plots).
 Therefore, instead of relying on massive IID sampling, which is largely dominated by repeated refusal responses, we argue that identifying and generating a small set of semantically diverse responses can substantially reduce redundancy and computational cost, while still covering the distinct semantic modes that would otherwise require large-scale IID sampling to uncover.
 By targeting semantically-diverse regions of the output space, we can more efficiently expose potential failure modes.
+Importantly, this semantic diversity is not merely an efficiency consideration, but a prerequisite for effective safety hardening.
+A compact set of semantically distinct failure modes provides richer and more actionable training signals for SFT dataset augmentation or adversarial reward model calibration in RLHF than a large set of near-duplicate outputs, enabling more comprehensive iterative improvement of model safety.

-Based on these insights, we propose $\model$ (\textbf{P}rogressive \textbf{D}iverse \textbf{P}opulation \textbf{S}ampling), a framework for efficiently generating a small, semantically diverse response set while achieving success comparable to large-scale IID sampling.
+Based on these insights, we propose $\model$ (\textbf{P}rogressive \textbf{D}iverse \textbf{P}opulation \textbf{S}ampling), a framework for efficiently generating a small, semantically diverse, and high-quality response set while achieving success comparable to large-scale IID sampling.